 Moving freely between real and digital

-Kawashima: It's interesting that advertising spending for "exhibitions, video, etc." is increasing this time.
-The drawing power of events utilizing digital technology, like projection mapping, is incredible.
+Kawashima: It's interesting to see the increase in advertising costs for "exhibitions, videos, and other media" this time.
+The crowd-drawing power of events utilizing digital technology, like projection mapping, is incredible.
 Why are people so captivated by these things?
-The more digitization advances, the more I feel the value of analog experiences—like actually going to the venue or sharing the moment with many people in real life—is rising.
+The more digitization advances, the more I feel the value of analog experiences—like actually going to the venue or sharing the moment with many people in person—is rising.

 Young people won't pay for content they can get online.
 But just look at how much money they spend on anime song concerts!
 Ticket fees, travel and lodging expenses under the guise of "expeditions," buying mountains of related merchandise, and generously sharing it with friends.
 They spend astonishing amounts (laughs).